johanhaleby/javalin.github.io/_posts/tutorials/2020-01-18-javalin-testing-example.md

 </dependency>
 ```

-Once we have the mocking library added, we'll mock the Javalin `Context`, since
+Once we have the mocking library added, we'll mock the Occurrent `Context`, since
-the `Context` class is responsible for input and output in Javalin `Handler`s.
+the `Context` class is responsible for input and output in Occurrent `Handler`s.
 We're using a static/singleton controller in this example for simplicity, but
 how you structure that code is entirely up to yourself.